swiftlang/swift-evolution/proposals/0532-optional-noncopyable-improvements.md

 The use of `!` here is really unnecessary because we already know there's a value in the optional.
 In some cases, this `!` may not get optimized away if you're calling into a non-inlined function taking `Cache` because it can't make any assumptions about the values that exist in it.
-We can safely model an `insert` method that returns a direct mutable reference to the payload of an optional given a new item to put into the optional:
+We can safely model a `put()` method that returns a direct mutable reference to the payload of an optional given a new item to put into the optional: